 Let's start with the dose.
 The dose is the amount of coffee grinds you put in your portafilter.
 Having a scale at home is really important when dialing in espresso — this keeps you consistent.
 In a typical coffee shop setting, the dose can range from 18 to 21 grams of ground coffee.
 Your espresso machine will determine the size of your dose via the size of your portafilter basket.
-For instance, if you have a 22-gram basket, you should dose around 22 grams of ground coffee into it.
+For instance, if you have a 22-gram basket, you should dose around 22 grams of coffee ground into it.

 Once you have the correct dose, you then need to distribute and tamp your coffee bed.
 Water is lazy.
-If you leave your coffee unleveled, the water will take the path of least resistance wherever there is less coffee.
+If you leave your coffee unleveled, the hot water will take the path of least resistance wherever there is less coffee.
 This will result in an uneven extraction of your espresso — no one wants that!

 Now pop your portafilter into the grouphead and brew that espresso!
 This is where yield comes into play.
 Yield refers to the total output of espresso from the machine, or how much finished espresso is in your cup.
 There are two properties of yield that can be measured: volume and mass.
 The preferred method for measuring yield is weighing the espresso’s mass for ease of measurement and consistency.

 Keep in mind that espresso is a very fast and concentrated brew method and small changes will make a big difference when dialing in.
 For best results, focus on one aspect of dialing in at a time when making changes.
-If you try to make changes to grind, time, and dose all at once, you’ll never know which change affected the espresso shot.
-So first focus on the grind size and only make the grind coarser or finer by one notch on the grinder before moving on to dose and time.
+If you try to make changes to the grind setting, time, and dose all at once, you’ll never know which change affected the espresso shot.
+So first focus on the coffee grind size and only make the grind coarser or finer by one notch on the grinder before moving on to dose and time.

-Don’t have a grinder at home?
+Don’t have a grinder to brew coffee at home?
 You can still dial in your espresso and make changes to get your shots tasting just right!
 Start with your time — is the coffee tasting too sour?
 Brew for a second or two longer.
 If it needs a bit more help, add a little more pressure to your tamp.
 Bitter?
 Stop the shot a second or two sooner than before.
 Tamp slightly lighter if it’s still giving you trouble.